aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step4.en.md

     Name: Marve Bignold.
 City: Dallas.
 Dept: Operation Total of employees: 9.
 Execution time: 0.174154996872 seconds
 ```
-In this exercise, we create a global secondary index to query an additional attributes.
+In this exercise, we created a global secondary index to query additional attributes.
 Data can now be retrieved using the City and Department fields.